luci/recipes-py/README.md

 Recipes
 =======
-Recipes are a flexible way to specify How to Do Things, without knowing too much about those Things.
+Recipes are a domain-specific language for specifying sequences of subprocess calls robustly.

 Background
 ----------
 Chromium uses BuildBot for its builds.
 It requires master restarts to change bot configs, which slows bot changes down.

-With Recipes, most build-related things happen in scripts that run on the slave, which reduces the number of master restarts needed when changing build configuration.
+With Recipes, most build-related things happen in scripts that run on the slave, which means that the master does not need to be restarted in order to change something about a build configuration.

+Recipes also provide a way to unit test build scripts, by mocking commands and recording "expectations" of what will happen when the script runs under various conditions.
+This makes it easy to verify that the scope of a change is limited.

 Intro
 -----